NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 The profiling tool outputs SQL plan metrics and also prints out actual query plans to provide more insights.
 The following example profiling tool output for a specific Spark application shows that it has a query with a large `HashAggregate` and `SortMergeJoin`.
-Those are indicators for a good candidate for RAPIDS accelerator.
+Those are indicators for a good candidate for the RAPIDS Accelerator.

 ```
 +--------+-----+------+----------------------------------------------------+-------------+------------------------------------+-------------+----------+